catalyst-cooperative/pudl/docs/dev/settings_files.rst

 Several of the scripts provided as part of PUDL require more arguments than can be easily managed on the command line.
-It's also useful to preserve a record of how the data processing pipeline was run in one instance so it can be re-run in exactly the same way.
+It's also useful to preserve a record of how the data processing pipeline was run in one instance so that it can be re-run in exactly the same way.
 We have these scripts read their settings from YAML files, examples of which are included in the distribution.